Model Context Protocol (MCP) Servers

 The table below lists publicly accessible MCP servers that relay FinFeedAPI and CoinAPI services.
 Each service can be called directly, or you may use the Composite MCP endpoint that aggregates them behind a single host.

-Composite MCP Server
+Composite Server Endpoint

-Public Endpoint | Aggregated Servers |
+Endpoint | Aggregated Servers |

 ---|---|

-https://mcp.api.apibricks.io/mcp | All of the individual MCP servers listed above |
+https://mcp.api.apibricks.io/sse (SSE) | All of the individual servers listed above |

 Example client configuration